asdeed/vdesk_pve/README.md

 bash -c "$(wget -qLO - https://raw.githubusercontent.com/asdeed/vdesk_pve/main/lxc_set.sh)"
 ```

-at the end of installation Arch container should be attached to TTY7 console.
+at the end of installation your container should be attached to TTY7 console.

 ### Troubleshoot: incorect path for graphic device